 Racaniello said it's likely that the poliovirus has been circulating in U.S. wastewater for some time, even if no cases have been detected.

 “I think this virus has been in our sewers for many, many years," he said.

 How well do polio vaccines work?

 The U.S. offers a four-dose series of an inactivated poliovirus vaccine.
-The CDC recommends that people receive their first dose at 2 months old, followed by single doses at 4 months and between 6 and 18 months old, plus a booster dose between 4 and 6 years old.
+The CDC recommends that people receive their first dose at 2 months old, followed by single doses at 4 months and between 6 and 18 months, plus a booster dose between ages 4 and 6.

-The vaccine is not federally mandated, but all 50 states and the District of Columbia require it for students entering kindergarten.
+All 50 states and the District of Columbia require the vaccine for students entering kindergarten.

-As of 2019, nearly 93% of U.S. children had received three or more doses of the polio vaccine by age 2, according to the CDC.
-Vaccination rates in Rockland County and Orange County in New York are far lower: around 60% among that same age group.
+As of 2019, nearly 93% of U.S. children had received three doses of the polio vaccine by age 2, according to the CDC.
+But vaccination rates in Rockland and Orange Counties are far lower: around 60%.